Powerlearnproject/se-assignment-day-2-git-and-github-mashaliaJ/README.md

 A commit in Git is like a snapshot of your project at a specific point in time.
 It records changes to files, allowing you to track modifications, revert to previous versions, and collaborate effectively.
 How Commits Help in Version Control:
-Tracks Changes – Every commit saves changes with a unique identifier (SHA-1 hash).
+Tracks Changes – Every commit saves changes with a unique identifier.
 Maintains History – Developers can review previous versions of code.
 Facilitates Collaboration – Team members can work independently and merge updates.
 Enables Rollbacks – If an error is introduced, you can revert to an earlier commit.